 Japan may be well-known for its history in World War II but it is also renowned for having the oldest monarchy in the world dating from the 6th century B.C.
 And for tourists, its capital is famous for its highly advanced technologies and mouth-watering sushi and ramen.
-Here are some of the things to do in Tokyo.
+Here are some of the things to do when you have 48 hours in Tokyo.

 This page contains affiliate links.

 Greater Tokyo Area — consisting of Tokyo Metropolis and the neighboring areas of Saitama, Chiba, and Kanagawa — is the world’s most populous urban area.
 With a population of 37.8 million and a land area of 3,300 square miles, it surpassed New York (Tokyo’s sister city since 1960) in the 1950s, which had held the title for three decades.
 It is the prime driver of Japan’s whopping $4.2 trillion economy, the third in the world, after geographical giants United States and China, based on nominal gross domestic product (GDP).
 The number of people calling it home is approaching one-third of the country’s total population.